marc-shade/TeamForgeAI/README.md

 - 'Fetch Web Content' reads the content of a web page into the conversation
 - 'Generate SD Images' creates an image based on the conversation context

+TeamForgeAI supports custom Python skills that can be integrated into agents.
+To create a new skill:
+1. Create a new Python file in the skills directory.
+2. Define a function with the same name as the skill.
+3. Add a docstring to describe the skill's functionality.
+4. Save the file with a .py extension.
+5. The skill will be automatically loaded and available for assignment to agents.

 **Review and Download:**
 - The discussion history is preserved for future reference.
 - Download agent configurations and workflows as needed.

+Examples:
+- Write a children's book: Request TeamForgeAI to create a children's book about a llama.
+Agents such as a "Children's Book Writer", "Illustrator", and "Language Specialist" will be generated to collaborate on the project.
+- Develop a marketing plan: Ask TeamForgeAI to develop a marketing plan for a new product.
+Agents like a "Market Research Analyst", "Content Creator", and "Social Media Manager" will work together to create a comprehensive plan.
+- Build a website: Request TeamForgeAI to build a website for your business.
+Agents such as a "Web Developer", "Designer", and "Content Writer" will collaborate to bring your website to life.

 ## Contributing